Fitness Trainer Kayla Itsines Wears Pink Sports Bra & Tiny Black Shorts In At Home Challenge Workout

 AT HOME CHALLENGE #BBGathome #SWEATathome Ladies, being at home does not mean you can’t train HARD or continue to challenge yourself on your fitness journey.
 I filmed this Ladder Challenge a few months after I had Arna and was cleared to train again!
 It will really work your triceps (the back of your arms) AND your glutes (bum).
 Perform 1 rep of each exercise, then 2, then 3… until you get to 10 reps.
 Let’s do this! ????????
 I’m so proud that SWEAT have been able to offer ONE MONTH FREE access to my BBG program, plus more at home challenges like these for new members in the @SWEAT app.
 There’s only a few days left to claim this offer, so head to the link in my bio to get started or share the offer with a friend!! ???? kaylaitsines.com/StayStrong #StayStrong #BBG #BBGStronger #BBGBeginner #BBG2020 #BBGcommunity #athomeworkout

-Kayla begins with one tricep dip and moves into a single sit squat.
-She then repeats the two exercises but performs two reps of each.
-In each consecutive round, the trainer adds one extra rep until she gets to 10.
-In the caption of the video, Kayla explains how to complete the workout and tells her followers that it will really work their triceps and glute muscles.
+Kayla began with one tricep dip and moved into a single sit squat.
+She then repeated the two exercises but performed two reps of each.
+In each consecutive round, the trainer added one extra rep until she got to 10.
+In the caption of the video, Kayla explained how to complete the workout and told her followers that it will really work their triceps and glute muscles.

-Also in the caption, the mom-of-one tells her followers that being shut in at home doesn’t mean they can’t still work hard or challenge themselves on their fitness journey.
-She ends her message by expressing how proud she is that the SWEAT app, where she hosts her workout program, is offering one month free access to her BBG program.
+Also in the caption, the mom of one told her followers that being shut in at home doesn’t mean they can’t still work hard or challenge themselves on their fitness journeys.
+She ended her message by expressing how proud she is that the SWEAT app, where she hosts her workout program, is offering one month of free access to her BBG program.

 The post earned nearly 30,000 likes and over 300 comments within the first 24 hours of being posted.
-The fitness trainer’s followers commented on her workout programs and asked questions pertaining to their personal fitness journeys.
+Kayla’s followers commented on her workout programs and asked questions pertaining to their personal fitness journeys.

 “The ideas you come up with are so unique, just gotta love it!
 Thank you for all these years of pure positivity & inspiration!,” one Instagram user commented.